Jim Trenton: Loveline

 Trenton created Loveline in 1983 as a Sunday night dating and relationships segment on Los Angeles radio station KROQ, hosted by Trenton, DJ Swedish Egil (Egil Aalvik), and Scott Mason.
 It began as a serious "public service" segment hosted by Mason, but Trenton revamped the format to a hybrid of advice and comedy.
 As Trenton found himself unable to answer serious medical questions related to sexual issues, he added a segment called "Ask a Surgeon," and later "On Call with Dr. Drew," hosted by his friend Drew Pinsky, who at the time, was a fourth-year medical student at the University of Southern California.
 This format became a fast hit for KROQ, catapulting Trenton and Drew to celebrity.

 On August 20, 1993, Trenton was a victim of a prank played by morning DJ Gene "Bean" Baxter, where Bean had an assistant walk into Trenton's unlocked house—while he was sleeping—to "celebrate" Trenton's 40th birthday.
 In response, Trenton organized approximately 500 listeners to gather on the front lawn of Bean's house at midnight, to have their own celebration.
 Bean complained to the station's management, which responded by terminating Trenton's employment.
 That month, he was replaced on Loveline by former MTV VJ Riki Rachtman.

-Loveline continued without Trenton, earning many millions of dollars, and becoming syndicated.
-It also had a televised run on MTV for a number of years.
+Loveline continued without Trenton, eventually becoming syndicated, and spawning a television version which ran on MTV for a number of years.